 Freud called the ‘above-human’ or ‘super-human’ man in his book, Thus Spoke Zarathustra, and the ancient yogis talked about the super-man who blended perfectly, the qualities of strength and tenderness.
 When our hearts become hard, we can no longer open to the subtle vibrations of the heart – those that allow us to feel compassion towards our fellow human beings, and even extend outwards to the other creatures inhabiting this big rock of ours.
 Our nation, and men, in particular are suffering from a hardened heart, because they have lost the ability to connect from the heart.
 Heart dis-ease is the result.

 Considering that Freud believed in integrating the ego just as much as the ancient yogic sages and arhats did, one of the biggest tasks for men is to relinquish the egoic self.
 In place of an absence of love, men tend to over eat, over work and over stress.
 This trio of deadly habits is what causes heart attacks, cardiovascular disease and clogged arteries.
-Yoga addresses these three primary impediments to great health in specific ways:
+Yoga for men addresses these three primary impediments to great health in specific ways:

 Yoga For Men Reduces Stress